miqueasmd/HealthyRemote/readme.md

 2. Open your web browser and go to `http://localhost:8501` to access the application.

 ## Running with Docker

-HealthyRemote is containerized for easy deployment in any environment.
+HealthyRemote can be easily run in a Docker container for local development or deployment.

 ### Prerequisites for Docker
 - Docker installed on your machine
-- Docker Compose (optional, for easier management)
+- (Optional) Docker Compose for multi-service setups

 ### Using Docker
 1. Build the Docker image: